One Night Stand (2007): Storylines

 The main feud heading into the event on the Raw brand was between WWE Champion John Cena and The Great Khali.
-This was a rematch of their encounter at Judgment Day, the pay-per-view two weeks before One Night Stand.
-At the event, Cena defeated Khali by forcing him to submit to the STFU.
+This was a rematch of their encounter at Judgment Day, where Cena defeated Khali by forcing him to submit to the STFU.
 When Khali submitted to the STFU, however, his feet were underneath the bottom rope, meaning Cena should have broken the submission hold.
 Referee Mike Chioda was focusing on Khali's arm and did not see Khali's feet underneath the bottom rope.
 The following night on Raw, believing he should not have lost the match, Khali challenged Cena to a Falls Count Anywhere match.
 After Cena's acceptance, Khali Chokeslammed Cena.
 Heading into One Night Stand, Khali Chokebombed Cena again to win a non-title match against Cena on the June 2 episode of Saturday Night's Main Event XXXIV.

 The predominant feud on the SmackDown! brand heading into the pay-per-view was between Edge and Batista, with the two battling over the World Heavyweight Championship.
 The two fought each other at Judgment Day for the title, and Edge won the bout with a school boy pin.
 On the May 25 episode of SmackDown!, General manager Theodore Long announced that Edge would defend the World Heavyweight Championship in a Steel Cage match at One Night Stand.
 Batista won a fatal four-way match against Finlay, Kane, and Mark Henry to face Edge at the pay-per-view.
 Batista was a guest on Edge's talk show The Cutting Edge on the June 1 episode of SmackDown!.
 Towards the end of the segment, Batista punched Edge and sent him to the floor.
 The following night, on Saturday Night's Main Event XXXIV, Batista and Chris Benoit defeated Edge and Montel Vontavious Porter (MVP) in a tag team match.
 During the match, Edge walked out, leaving MVP on his own against Batista and Benoit.
 Benoit gained the pinfall after performing a flying headbutt on MVP.